red-gate/web-kata/web-api-1/Readme.md

 In order to test a POST request you'll need some tooling.
 I recommend Postman: https://www.getpostman.com/

-Send a POST request with a Content-Type of `application/json` and body of:
+Send a POST request to `http://localhost:5000/api/Products` with a Content-Type of `application/json` and body of:

 ```
 {